ceurws/ceur-make/README.md

 If you do not wish to use page numbers, please remove all `pages` entries from `toc.xml`.

-If you wish to use page numbers and would also like to publish an all-in-one PDF, please make sure you adapt the `pages` entries to match the all-in-one PDF.
+If you wish to use page numbers and would also like to generate an all-in-one PDF, e.g., for distribution during your workshop, please make sure you adapt the `pages` entries to match the all-in-one PDF.
 They will have to be shifted as soon as the all-in-one PDF includes material before the papers, such as a preface, and if this material uses the same counter as the papers' pages, e.g. if the preface doesn't use Roman numerals.

 ### Generating CEUR-WS.org proceedings ###